I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

-Recently, when a friend asked me which manicure she should get, I drew a blank.
+When a friend asked me which manicure she should get recently, I drew a blank.
 From milk bath nails to the structured gel manicure, we’re spoiled for choice when it comes to trends and techniques, and whittling it down to just one feels impossible.
 Looking back through the archives, though, it’s clear that this year’s most talked-about manicures have one thing in common: they’re often specific to a place or country.

-Earlier this year, TikTok went wild for the Russian manicure, a dry manicure that involves very precise cuticle work, typically enlisting a nail drill to remove dead skin.
-This allows the nail technician to paint nail polish under the cuticle, which makes the manicure last a little longer.
-Then, we were influenced to try the Italian manicure, a method that leaves the edge of each nail free from polish to create the illusion of elongated nails.
+Earlier this year, TikTok went wild for the Russian manicure, a dry manicure which involves very precise cuticle work, typically enlisting a nail drill to remove dead skin.
+This allows your nail technician to paint nail polish under the cuticle, which makes your manicure last a little longer.
+Then we all fell head over heels for the Italian manicure, a method that leaves the edge of each nail free from polish to create the illusion of elongated nails.
 Now, if TikTok is anything to go by, it’s the Ukrainian gel manicure that’s making waves in salons.

 Advertisement